 Capacity development

 Training of farmers by institutions by introducing training programs to farmers, that focus on sustainable agricultural practices, improved crop management techniques, pest and disease management, post-harvest handling, and market-oriented strategies.
 These training programs should be tailored to the specific needs and contexts of farmers, promoting knowledge and skills development.
-The LSC AKIS can be embed on CIP’s network blueprint.
+The LSC hub can be embed on CIP’s network blueprint.

 Create a data-driven policy environment that is politically supported.
 Data revolution policy can be used as the base to harmonize and coordinate data sharing between stakeholders.
 Additionally, the CIP program can be used to enhance the 6 major staple crops of Rwanda by embracing cropping systems such as crop rotation and intercropping.
 Cropping systems that promote crop diversity will enhance on-farm diversity, enhance soil health, improve household diets as well as income among other benefits.